 At Show Hope, we have a common saying: The adoption journey does not end the day a child is welcomed home-in many ways, it's just beginning.
 And the truth is, this journey is not meant to be traveled alone.
-For many families impacted by adoption and foster care, the local church is an important community of needed encouragement and support-a beacon of hope and help for seasons of hardship and celebration.
-The following are some practical, tangible ways your church has in serving and supporting children and families, particularly those impacted by adoption and foster care.
+For many families impacted by adoption and foster care, the local church is an important community of needed encouragement and support.
+The following are some very practical, tangible ways a church has in serving and supporting children and families, particularly those impacted by adoption and foster care.